How I went from a hypertensive stressed out exec to Ironman finisher and you may consider this route to fixing high blood pressure

 October 2015.
 It’s me and two thousand others in wetsuits on the cold sand.
 Cold, because the warming sun has only started to rise over the Mediterranean Sea.
 A lady in her 60s is confidently adjusting her swim goggles next to me.
 I’m shaking.
 We’re high on adrenaline.
 The crowd is shouting 5, 4, 3... and Boom!
 Suddenly all of my anxiety disappears.
 I’m in the zone.
-Whether I cross the finish line or not, preparing for this challenge alone helped me fix serious health complications.
+Whether I cross the finish line or not, preparing for this challenge alone helped me fix my high blood pressure.

-1. Make a first step to break a routine.
+1. Make a first step to break unhealthy routine.

 Not long before my 49th birthday I decided to visit a doctor.
 I was irritated at work and home.
 Headaches.
 Insomnia.
 Chronic tiredness.
 Etcetera, etcetera.
 The classic story of work stress leading to anxiety and hypertension.

 The doctor gave me two options.
 Either he can prescribe me a quick fix, a medicine which will take the symptoms away but will not actually cure my health issues.
 The problem that in the next 6 months would snowball into an emergency room visit.
 Heart attack or stroke.
 Alternatively, I could change my lifestyle.
 Don’t think about work the second you step out of the office and start running every day.

 So I decided to start from running.
 Seemed easier.
 I put on my tennis shoes and ran to the nearby park.
 Prior to meeting with the doctor my only physical activity was one game of tennis a week.
 I tried running in the past but the habit just didn’t stick.
 To summarise: I was not in great shape.